Abronia moreletii

-Abronia moreletii, commonly known as Morelet's alligator lizard, is a species of lizard in the family Anguidae.
-The species is endemic to Central America.
+Abronia moreletii, commonly known as Morelet's alligator lizard and escorpión de Morelet in Spanish, is a species of lizard in the subfamily Gerrhonotinae of the family Anguidae.
+The species is native to Central America.
+There are four recognized subspecies.

 Etymology

 The specific name, moreletii, is in honor of French naturalist Pierre Marie Arthur Morelet.

 Geographic range

-A. moreletii is native to southern Mexico, Guatemala, Honduras, El Salvador, and Nicaragua.
+Abronia moreletii is native to southern Mexico, Guatemala, Honduras, El Salvador, and Nicaragua.

 Habitat

-The natural habitat of A. moreletii consists of Central American pine-oak forests and cloud forests between 1,450 and 2,530 m above sea level.
+The natural habitat of Abronia moreletii consists of Central American pine-oak forests and cloud forests between 1,450 and 2,530 m above sea level.

+Behavior

+Abronia moreletii is terrestrial and semi-arboreal.

+Reproduction

+The mode of reproduction of Abronia moreletii has been described as being viviparous and as being ovoviviparous.

 Subspecies

-The following subspecies are recognized as being valid:
+The following four subspecies are recognized as being valid, including the nominotypical subspecies.